An Approach to Financial Decision Making

 Which Type of Investor Are You?

 Many investors are very focused on annual returns and others worry about losing money if the economy goes into a recession.
 The reality is that how to approach or react to different scenarios really depends on what type of investor you are.
 In other words, context and your financial plan are everything!
-The first investor […]
+The first […]

 Healthy, Wealthy and Wise